 — The Cultured Ruffian (@CulturedRuffian) November 28, 2016

 I hope that this provided you with some much-needed laugh therapy.
-If nothing else, I hope you bookmark it to show Aunt Jean when she starts talking about the wall, so you can buy yourself a few minutes to make another drink.
+If nothing else, I hope you bookmark it to show Aunt Jean when she starts talking about politics, so you can buy yourself a few minutes to make another drink.